Distress Centres of Greater Toronto

 Finances

-Distress Centres of Greater Toronto has $1.0m million in reserve funds.
-These reserve funds are DCGT’s cash and investments and can cover program costs for five months.
+Distress Centres of Greater Toronto has $1.2m in reserve funds.
+These reserve funds are DCGT’s cash and investments and can cover program costs for seven months.

 This charity report is an update that has been sent to Distress Centres of Greater Toronto for review.
 Changes and edits may be forthcoming.